xanzhu/Xanzhu.com/content/blog/Apple-Silicon-Virtual-Machine-Setup.md

 31. After rebooting, log in and that’s it!

-### Other

 UTM provides a vast range of [pre-build virtual machines](https://mac.getutm.app/gallery/){:target="\_blank"} spanning all types of operating systems.
 Which can work on the "Emulation" option.
 Lots of options and completely free to use.

-## Future Solutions
+---

+#### Other solutions

 While these are two popular choices and ones I've personally used.
 As ARM gets more adoption from Microsoft and other competitors more tools and software will come.

 Linux at the moment is making fantastic moves to get Apple Silicon's Hardware working natively and being able to utilise all aspects of the Chipset acting as a bare metal solution.

-### Asahi Linux

-[Asashi Linux](https://asahilinux.org/){:target="\_blank"} provides the groundwork for future installations of Linux-based Operating systems which will eventually allow a smooth bare metal experience and end reliance on virtual machines.
+- [Asashi Linux](https://asahilinux.org/){:target="\_blank"} provides the groundwork for future installations of Linux-based Operating systems which will eventually allow a smooth bare metal experience and end reliance on virtual machines.